axyl-casc/AirplaneGraphProject/README.md

 ---

-## License
-This project is distributed under the MIT License.
-Feel free to use, modify, and distribute it in your own projects, keeping the above license intact.

----

 **Thank you for using TEMOO Cargo’s Haskell-based shipping simulator!** If you have any questions or feature requests, please open an issue.
 Enjoy building and optimizing your cargo delivery schedules!